-5.33 Update Computational Grid
+5.29 Update Computational Grid

 The option is available to continuously update the curvilinear grid during model simulation in accordance with simulated bank erosion.
 This is important especially for long-term simulations of river bends.
-When a certain accumulated bank erosion at a certain location is exceeded, the model activates a grid generator (similar to m21gg), and updates the curvilinear grid and bathymetry maps.
+When a certain accumulated bank erosion at a certain location is exceeded, the model activates the MIKE 21C Grid Generator, and updates the curvilinear grid and bathymetry maps.
 This means that the grid generator is not necessarily activated at every sediment transport time-step but only when there is a need for grid updating.

-Similar model parameters to those for the standard grid generator (m21gg) are required, except that boundary lines are taken directly from the morphological model (but updated with accumulated bank erosion).
+Similar model parameters to those for the standard MIKE 21C Grid Generator are required, except that boundary lines are taken directly from the morphological model (but updated with accumulated bank erosion).
 The model parameters are:

-• Land points
+Land points